 In his book Garner’s Modern English Usage, Bryan Garner states that toward has been preferred in American English since around the year 1900.
 In British English, towards has always been the predominant form.

 A good way to remember which one of these words to use and when is that toward with no –s is American.
 American also has no –s in it.

 Towards with an –s is British, and British has an –s in it.

 Other Directional Words

-This same basic rule applies to other directional words as well.
+This same basic convention applies to other directional words as well.
 For example, American writers prefer upward, while British writers prefer upwards.
 The same is true for words like downward, forward, and backward, and also afterward.

 Even though towards vs. toward can be used interchangeably, it’s still important to keep your audience in mind while writing them.